Riceville teacher placed on leave pending investigation

 RICEVILLE — A teacher in the Riceville Community School District has been placed on administrative leave while an investigation is conducted into allegations of inappropriate behavior.

-In a statement by Superintendent Barb Schwamann, it was indicated that the district had been contacted about “allegations of inappropriate behavior by a teacher at the high school level.”
+A statement by Superintendent Barb Schwamann indicated the district had been contacted about “allegations of inappropriate behavior by a teacher at the high school level.”

 “However, what I can tell you is that student safety is one of the most important things we do at Riceville Community School District, and we thoroughly investigate any report that raises a concern about the conduct of a staff member,” Schwamanns’ statement read.